 The tackle required depends on the time of year and where you are fishing.
 If fishing the lower or middle Spey stout tackle will be needed during the spring and autumn, and even in the summer if there happens to be a flood.

-When fishing in the spring or autumn long rods of around 15-18ft rods are essential, coupled with sinking lines or sink tips.
-In the summer a 15ft rod with a floating line is usually sufficient although in times of drought a single-handed rod may suffice.
+When fishing in the spring or autumn long rods of around 15-16ft rods are used by many experienced Spey anglers, often with intermediate or sinking lines and/or sink tips.
+In the summer a 13-15ft rod with a floating line is usually sufficient although in times of drought a single-handed rod may suffice.
 It is advisable to ensure that your reel has plenty of backing as a large fish in a strong current can take a lot of line.
 Salmon are not known as leader shy so do be frightened to fish with 15-18lb nylon in the spring and nothing less than 10lb in the summer.

 Waders and Clothing.

 Chest waders are usually required on most beats.
 These can be hired or bought and can be a good investment.
-Remember that when the season starts neoprene waders will help keep out the chill although as the year progresses wearing them in the summer months may make you feel more like a sauna.
+Neoprene waders or breathables with several under layers are required in the spring and will help keep out the chill although as the year progresses breathables will be most suitable.
 Warm waterproof clothes are also advisable as the weather in Scotland can be unpredictable; it is easy to take off a layer if you get too warm.
 In the interests of safety a floatation aid is highly recommended and is compulsory on some beats.
-A stout wading stick is also advised, having freezing cold water running down your waders is never a pleasant experience.
+Given the power of the Spey flow a stout wading stick is also advised.

 2. Method: Where possible anglers should be encouraged to fish with a fly; All hooks should be ‘pinched’ or barbless; Where spinning is allowed only one set of barbless hooks may be used on a lure.